 Reference benchmarks are indexes to measure whether the financial product attains the sustainable objective.

-How did the reference benchmark differ from a broad market index? n/a n/a

-How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?
+- How did the reference benchmark differ from a broad market index? - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?